A quick and easy homemade gyoza sauce recipe perfect for dumplings, potstickers, and more. You will never buy dipping sauce again!

 - Gyoza sauce is best served at room temperature or just slightly cooler.
 Too cold the oils congeal.
 To warm and the vinegar will taste off.

-- Garnish with sesame seeds for a fancier look.
+- Garnish with sesame seeds or jalapenos for a fancier look.

 The most common version of this sauce is to make it spicy.
 While this type of dipping sauce is not typically high in heat you can add crushed red pepper to it.